CubeSandbox — What is it?

 Why it matters

-CubeSandbox is gaining attention due to its unique combination of speed, security, and resource efficiency, addressing the need for a secure and scalable environment for AI agents.
-Its use of Rust and hardware-level isolation stands out in the market.
+CubeSandbox is gaining attention due to its unique combination of speed, security, and resource efficiency, addressing the pain points of traditional sandboxes with shared kernels and slow boot times.
+Its hardware-level isolation and compatibility with the E2B SDK make it a compelling choice for secure AI agent execution.

 Core Features